WeeslaX/Weeslaniac/README.md

 ## Description
-**Weeslaniac** is a pure python based script that uses weighted random algorithm to fuzz an android application's GUI to primarily detect crashes and potentially other GUI related vulerabilities.
+**Weeslaniac** is a pure python based script that uses both static and dynamic weighted random selection algorithm to fuzz an android application's GUI to primarily detect crashes and potentially other GUI related vulerabilities.

 ## Features